erfanian/blink-1-ServerStatus/README.md

 ## Prepare the Script ##

-Modify the serverStatus.sh script and place your servers in the HOSTS variable.
+Modify the serverStatus.sh script and place your servers in the HOSTS or HOSTS2 variable.
 They can be hostnames or IP addresses. ```man fping``` for more information.
 Make sure the script is executed in the same directory as the compiled reset binary.

 ## Schedule the Script ##